 #8: Play with your kids at Parque Juarez

 One of my favorite tips for enjoying a family trip to Mexico is to take advantage of the local parks.
-In San Miguel de Allende, the only public park with a playground is Parque Benito Juarez.
+The only public park with a playground in San Miguel de Allende is Parque Benito Juarez.
 Located south of the main central area of the city, Parque Benito Juarez is a beautifully landscaped park, with a children’s playground and an area for playing basketball.

 We love the secluded feel of the park.
 But we also love seeing all the local families that congregate there.
 On some evenings, you can find music playing at the park’s gazebo.
 And on weekends, there is a small market along the main pathway.
 The park is open every day and is free to use.

 You can’t experience San Miguel de Allende without a visit to the botanical garden!
 El Charco del Ingenio, located in the northeastern part of town, is a relaxing retreat from the busy city.
 It houses native plants such as various types of cactus, agave, and local trees and shrubs.

 There is also a conservatory and children’s garden with a slide.
 A walk around the botanical garden will take you along the reservoir at Presa Las Colonias.
 You can walk along the dam and explore some of the rocks.
 Just be careful not to fall in the water!